ilaria-barletta/roomies-ui/README.md

 **Result** : I noticed that the correct household member wasn't always deleted and sometimes the wrong member ID was getting sent to the API.

 **Fix** : The cause of this issue was that I was storing the member to delete to show in a confirmation modal.
 However, I didn't always reset it properly when cancelling from the modal or when clicking around.
 The fix here was to make sure I always reset the member to delete to `null` when the modal closed.

+# Deployment, Forking and Cloning

+## Deployment
+The project has been deployed using Heroku.
+Here are the step to follow for the deployement:

+1. Access your Heroku account and click on "create a new app", name the app and select the region before hitting the create app button.
+2. Navigate to the settings tab and create config vars for cloudinary, the database, and the secret key
+3. Navigate to the deploy section and select Github as deployment method.
+After confirming that we want to connect to Github we can then search for the Github repository name.
+Once we find it we can click on connect.
+5. Scroll down and select enable automatic deploys

+The live link to my project is here: https://roomiesui-16b4bb6864ed.herokuapp.com/

+## Forking & Cloning
+To fork this repository click on the "Fork" button in the top right of the repository in Github.

+To clone this repository:
+1. Click the "Code" button in the repository.
+2. Copy the clone link.
+3. Use git to clone the copied link: `git clone LINK`.